Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver: Acknowledgments

 \section{Acknowledgments}

 We would like to acknowledge Bixing Qiao, who helped us investigate classical Monte Carlo schemes for linear systems during his Master's thesis at New York University in 2020.
 We would also like to thank Lek-Heng Lim who helped to instigate this work, as well as Tyler Chen, Christopher Musco, Kevin Miller, and Ethan N. Epperly who provided valuable comments on an earlier draft.
+Last, we would like to acknowledge Jackie Lok, who alerted us to an error in an earlier draft.